mertyg/post-hoc-cbm/README.md

 This is the joint work of [Mert Yuksekgonul](https://cs.stanford.edu/~merty), [Maggie Wang](https://www.linkedin.com/in/maggie-wang-038b55194/), and [James Zou](https://www.james-zou.com/).

+**Update: Reproducibility Study.** A recent study titled "On the Reproducibility of Post-Hoc Concept Bottleneck Models" [recently got accepted to TMLR](https://openreview.net/forum?id=8UfhCZjOV7).
+It is a very detailed study, and I recommend that you check out their work and [GitHub repository](https://github.com/dgcnz/FACT)!
+Thank you Nesta, Gregory, Diego, Ioana, and Satchit!!

 Here is an overview of our work, and you can find more in our [Preprint](https://arxiv.org/abs/2205.15480) (soon to be updated).

 ![Overview](./assets/overview.png)